Chief Deputy Rob Streck

 In 2007, Captain Brem was assigned as the Montgomery County Regional Training Center Supervisor.
 He trained numerous law enforcement agencies.
 Captain Brem became involved in the Police Athletic League where he is currently the secretary on the P.A.L.
 Board.

-Captain Brem was promoted to the rank of captain in September of 2013.
-He is the Jefferson Township District Commander, RANGE Task Force Commander, and Miami Valley Bulk Cash Smuggling Task Force Commander.
+Captain Brem was promoted to the rank of captain in September of 2013, where he served as the Jefferson Township District Commander, RANGE Task Force Commander, and Miami Valley Bulk Cash Smuggling Task Force Commander.

 Captain Brem is a native of Montgomery County.
 He graduated from Miamisburg High School and attended Sinclair Community College majoring in Criminal Justice.